 There is no cost to submit your online application.
 If you are successful in reaching University of Alberta Firefighting Fitness Assessment you will be responsible for the fee associated with this test ($378.00).

 When you apply to the Regional Firefighter Recruitment you are applying to both departments.

 On audiometric testing, average hearing loss in the unaided better ear greater than 40 decibels (dB) at 500 hertz (Hz), 1,000 Hz, 2,000 Hz and 3,000 Hz when the audiometric device is calibrated to ANSI Z24.5, Audiometric Device Testing.

 Far visual acuity less than 20/0 binocular, corrected with contact lenses or spectacles, or far visual acuity less than 20/100 binocular for wearers of heard contacts or spectacles uncorrected.

 Visit the National Fire Protection Association (NFPA) website for more information on NFPA 1582 Standard on Comprehensive Occupational Medical Program for Fire Departments, Chapter 6 – Medical Evaluations of Candidates.

 No more than six (6) demerit points are allowed.
 A current driver’s abstract is required at a later phase of the recruitment process.

-As of January 2019, there will be approximately 9 positions available among the three departments.
 The number of positions may increase by the time offers to the successful candidates are made.
-The departments may utilize the competition after it has been completed to hire candidates from an eligibility list that will be established for the remainder of 2019.
+The departments may utilize the competition after it has been completed to hire candidates from an eligibility list that will be established until the next recruitment.

 - Strathcona County Emergency Services provides four ALS ambulances.